Questions & Answers

 WHAT HAPPENS IF YOU DO GET PLANNING PERMISSION BUT CAN’T AFFORD TO BUY THE SITE?

-Permission would be for a watersports facility only and not any other kind of development.
-It would be for the owners of the site to decide what to do with it.
+Permission is for a watersports facility only and not any other kind of development.
+We are confident that with our clear development plan adequate funding can be secured to create a fit for purpose watersports facility.
 We have now raised sufficient money to buy the site.

 WHY BECOME A LIMITED COMPANY (AND A CHARITY)?